babelsociety/website/content/blog/in-depth-economy/index.md

 Thanks to all information available, society can come up with a good limit per person, in accordance with the needs of those interested in a product (demand) and those who produce it (supply).

+Limits are discussed by geographical area, given that different areas will have different challenges and needs.

 It is paramount that all the interested people (consumers and producers) participate in setting up and agree on the actual limit.
 This ensures that everyone will commit to and respect it.

 For example, we could agree to a limit of 1kg apples per week per person.
 Because consumption is tracked at individual level, it is easy to set it up.

 It is inevitable that some people will consume less than 1kg, while others will crave for more.
 If we impose a *strict* limit, on the same day we will have both unsatisfied people and apples left to rot.
 Unsatisfied people will perceive it as a shortage, hence we wouldn't have solved much.
 We don't want to push people into theft, but rather prevent it.

 **The limit should be considered as an indication that we are over-consuming** and that we should adjust our behavior.
 Given that we all agreed on the limit together, it would be antisocial and even awkward for people to go over it.

 Nonetheless everyone have different needs, hence it should be possible to individually adjust limits.
 For example, children may need to consume more apples.
 The reason isn't important, what's important is that the special cases are discussed and agreed upon by all involved.

 After a while, we can revise the limit and eventually address cases of severe over-consumption at social level.